Bloc3k/CPT_scripts/README.md

 example: `mod.py 69 60`

+## Functions
+Injective (one-to-one) function is such that no two x map to same y
+Surjective (onto) function is such that every y has AT LEAST one x
+Bijective (combination of both) function is such that every y has EXACTLY one x

+* `func.py` - shows some basic theory about functions

 ## Complexity
-* `complex.py` will show some basic info about computing complexity of an algorithm
+* `complex.py` - will show some basic info about computing complexity of an algorithm

 # Requirements
 In order to run above commands as shown you need to have installed [python](https://www.python.org/downloads/) interpret and either be in current directory with scripts or have path to them set in system variable `$PATH` (on Windows)